 Again, this is because viewership might fall as the episode of “Friends” progresses.
 Viewers might get bored with Ross chasing Rachel and Rachel chasing Ross — i.e. every episode — and switch over to Netflix.
 But at the end of the first chunk?
 The story arc has yet to be established, so anything could happen, and viewers are engaged.

 There are rare occasions when networks might charge brands more money to air commercials during later segments of a broadcast.
 Season finales of scripted shows, for example, where viewers watch until the end, especially for the conclusion of an ongoing storyline.
 Or awards shows, where organizers might save the big gongs (or big-name performers) ’til the final chunk.

-So What About Podcasts?
+So What About the 1A Slot on Podcasts?

 Advertisers apply the 1A principle to all media.
 Ever wondered why YouTubers plug products — free trials of Audible and VPNs — in the first couple of minutes?
 Because viewers haven’t got bored yet.
 Advertisers want to reach watchers before they hit the ‘Back’ button on their browsers.